 Students must complete a minimum of 105 credit hours with a cumulative Grade Point Average (GPA) of 2.0 or better.
 All courses must be completed with a grade of 'C' or better.
 Twenty-four (24) credits must be completed at Southwestern before the degree is awarded.
-Courses that are developmental in nature, (designed to prepare students for college transfer courses), are not applicable to this degree.
+Courses that are developmental in nature (designed to prepare students for college transfer courses) are not applicable to this degree.
 Students must complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

-- Students will demonstrate the ability to solve engineering problems using a variety of mathematical and computational methods. - Students will learn and apply the required ethics expected in a professional engineering setting. - Students will gain a fundamental understanding of electrical concepts and will be able to apply analysis techniques to electric circuits of varying complexity. - Students will gain familiarity with transient analysis of circuits with time varying voltage and/or current sources including Fourier and Laplace analysis. - Students will design and test electric circuits for practical applications. - · Students will be able to communicate designs and results effectively. - Students will demonstrate an ability to function in interdisciplinary teams.
+- Students will demonstrate the ability to solve engineering problems using a variety of mathematical and computational methods. - Students will learn and apply the required ethics expected in a professional engineering setting. - Students will gain a fundamental understanding of electrical concepts and will be able to apply analysis techniques to electric circuits of varying complexity. - Students will gain familiarity with transient analysis of circuits with time varying voltage and/or current sources including Fourier and Laplace analysis. - Students will design and test electric circuits for practical applications. - · Students will be able to communicate designs and results effectively. - Students will demonstrate an ability to function in interdisciplinary teams

 Math and writing placement are unique to each student and are determined during the admissions and intake advising process.
 Additional math or writing courses may be required prior to taking the math or writing program requirements in this degree.
-For more information on placement methods used, visit our college placement policy here (p.
-11).